-At UPMC, it's not about the numbers.
-Though our doctors have conducted more than 20,000 organ transplant procedures in our programs' history, what really sets us apart is our expertise.
+At UPMC, we are dedicated to providing life-saving transplant options to all patients who will benefit.
+Established in 1981, UPMC Transplant Services has performed more than 20,000 organ transplant surgery procedures, including liver, kidney, pancreas, small bowel, liver/small bowel, heart, heart/lung, double-lung, single-lung, and multiple-organ transplants.
 As a pioneer in the field of solid-organ transplantation, our program has been consistently challenged with some of the most difficult and complex cases.

 Our surgeons and specialists have drawn upon this breadth of experience to develop advancements that have resulted in new and improved treatment modalities for our patients.